Timeyard

 A couple of related things on this site if you’re doing date math:

-Every calculation runs on your device — nothing gets sent anywhere.
+Every calculation runs on your device, nothing gets sent anywhere.

-Does the count include both the start and end date?
-No — it’s the gap between them.
+No, it’s the gap between them.
 1 January to 2 January is 1 day.
-If you need both endpoints counted (an “inclusive” count), add 1.
+If you need both endpoints counted (an "inclusive" count), add 1.

-How do I count days across a leap year?
 Just include 29 February if the span crosses it.
 The tool handles this automatically; by hand, check whether the year is divisible by 4 (with the century exception).

-Can I count days between two Persian (Shamsi) dates?
 Yes.
-Each date input has a Shamsi / Gregorian toggle, so you can use either calendar — or mix them.
+Each date input has a Shamsi / Gregorian toggle, so you can use either calendar, or mix them.
 The day count is the same real number of days regardless.

-What about working days only?
-Open the calculator’s details — it reports working days (Monday–Friday, weekends removed) alongside the raw total.
+Open the calculator’s details: it reports working days (Monday–Friday, weekends removed) alongside the raw total.

 Open the converter بازگشت به مبدّل